-First, make sure everyone is well away from the launch site except for the boy whose rocket is about to launch.
-Turn the rocket upside down and pour water into the container.
+First, make sure everyone is well away from the launch site except for the person whose rocket is about to launch.
+Have that person put on the safety goggles.

-Drop an Alka-Seltzer into the water and quickly put the lid on.
+You don't need a full tablet of Alka Seltzer–use 1/2 of one.
+Drop the tablet into the water and quickly put the lid on.
 Make sure the lid snaps completely into the container.

 - Tape the fins onto the canister well or they'll fly off during the launch.

-- You can use the Alka-Seltzer a second time.
+- You can use the Alka-Seltzer piece a second time.
 It will most likely be laying on top of the lid at the launch site.

 Yours in Scouting,